Now Reading

 Fall2021: “Blooming Fiascoes: Poetry Postcards” with Ellen Hagan

-Ellen celebrated her third collection of poetry by asking people to write her postcards of poems in response, “What is blooming?
+Ellen Hagan celebrated her third collection of poetry, Blooming Fiascoesby by asking writers to mail her postcards responding to the question: “What is blooming?
 What is coming apart?
 What do we hold onto and what can be let go of?”
 She selected six poems which we featured in our In-Residence.
 Ellen writes, “Hungry for connection, these poems speak to one another.
 They work in tandem – one engaging the next.
 All of them a kind of thread linking us together.”

 >> Explore & Read More